Saturday, June 17, 2023

 Prepare yourself for another post in our Crafty Chaos series...

-Looking to show off some bibliophile love in the garden, we recently posted about some brick pavers we painted to look like books - the first of many "books" to come.
-We picked up some pavers in a recent Memorial Day Special buy at Home Depot and created a few new additions to our garden library this past weekend - a Jane Austen collection.
-(We both love Jane Austen, although one of us gravitates more to the books and the other to the movie adaptations, but that's neither here nor there.)
+Looking to show off some bibliophile love in the garden, we recently posted about some brick pavers we painted to look like books — the first of many "books" to come.
+We picked up some pavers in a recent Memorial Day Special buy at Home Depot and created a few new additions to our garden library this past weekend — a Jane Austen collection.
+(We both love Jane Austen, although one of us gravitates more to the books and the other to the movie adaptations...but that's neither here nor there.
+No names will be named.
+No sides will be taken.
+Probably.)

-If you read the previous post, you know we're working towards having enough pavers to line the bottom of Kaitlyn's raised garden beds.
-You also know there were a few learnings and things we wanted to try differently with our next set of "books."
-This post will outline that we tried differently this time around - and of course, we just wanted to share some pics, as they were different, in case they proved any inspiration to your own project.
+If you read the previous post, you know we're working towards having enough pavers to line the bottom of my sister's raised garden beds.
+You also know there were a few learnings — and things we wanted to try differently — with our next set of "books."
+This post will outline that we tried differently this time around...and of course, we just wanted to share some pics, since they turned out a bit different and might spark inspiration for your own project.

 Difference #1

-On The first set of pavers, we used colors that were darker and/or brighter than we used on this set.
-Those colors covered the pavers really well (and just needed one coat).
-However, as we used much lighter colors on these pavers, we quickly found we did need to prime these pavers before painting them, if we didn't want to use several coats of paint - especially with the most pastel of the colors.
+On the first set of pavers, we used colors that were darker and/or brighter than we used on this set.
+Those colors covered the pavers really well (and only needed one coat — a dream scenario, honestly).

 Difference #2

-Last time, we used painters tape to create the lines where the "cover" wraps around the sides to meet the "pages".
-As we felt like that would ultimately be a lot of tape (since we're making a lot of these), we wanted to try a less wasteful process.
-This time, we use d a ruler and pencil, instead of tape.
-This ruler (about an inch wide) left a nice "cover" edge when we centered it on the side of the paver (about 1/4 inch).
-The ruler may be too narrow for this exact same approach with a thicker paver or brick, but it worked well for these.
+This time, we used a ruler and pencil instead of tape.
+The ruler (about an inch wide) left a nice "cover" edge when centered on the side of the paver (about 1/4 inch).
+It may be too narrow for thicker bricks, but it worked well for these.

-After painting three sides the ivory color (for the "pages"), we simply centered the ruler down those same sides and then drew a line on either side of the ruler with a a pencil.
-On the short edges, there was an extra line, as three sides had that border.
-From there, we could fill in that skinny border with the paint color right up to the line.
+After painting three sides ivory (for the "pages"), we centered the ruler on those same sides and drew a line on either side with a pencil.
+On the short edges, there was an extra line since three sides had that border.
+From there, we filled in that skinny border with the paint color right up to the line.

-This took a bit longer than the taping off method, as painting along the lines is a bit more tedious.
-However, as indicated in our prior post, the tape lines weren't super crisp, as these pavers aren't smooth, So, we actually like how these ones turned out better and plan to use this method again.
+This method did take a bit longer than taping, since painting along pencil lines is more tedious.
+However — as mentioned in our prior post — the tape lines weren't super crisp because the pavers aren't smooth.
+So honestly...we like how these turned out better and plan to use this method again.
+Slower?
+Yes.
+Worth it?
+Also yes.

 Difference #3

-Learning: Because we did an entire set by the same author, it probably would have made sense to have crated a stencil with Jane Austen's name.
+Learning: Because we did an entire set by the same author, it probably would have made sense to create a stencil with Jane Austen's name.
 So that's a learning we'll keep in mind going forward.
+Future us will be so organized.
+Present us is doing our best.

 These were super easy to stencil!
 So we'll probably incorporate more stenciling into the next set of "books."
-We'll let you know how it turns out, for better or worse!
+We'll let you know how it turns out...for better or worse!
+(It's always one or the other.)

-Everything else was the same process as the first set of brick books we created.
+Everything else followed the same process as the first set of brick books we created.

 Materials: